wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-microsoft-teams/includes/2-analyze-teams-infrastructure.md

 Microsoft Teams can implement a Microsoft 365 group, a SharePoint Online site (complete with a document library), and an Exchange Online group mailbox.
 Teams uses these features to store information such as documents, videos, and other resources.
 A team can be created using existing Microsoft 365 Groups, allowing existing group memberships and contents stored in SharePoint Online and Exchange Online to be available within Teams.

 Teams also provides a meeting experience built on the next generation, cloud-based infrastructure that's also used by Skype and Skype for Business.
 This design enables Teams to provide a persistent chat board where informal, real-time conversations can take place.
-Microsoft's technology investments in this area include Azure-based cloud services for media processing and signaling, H.264 video codec, SILK and Opus audio codec, network resiliency, telemetry, and quality diagnostics.
+Microsoft's technology investments in this area include Azure-based cloud services for media processing and signaling, H.264 video codec, SILK and Opus audio codec, network resiliency, and quality diagnostics.

 Microsoft 365 groups use identities stored in Azure Active Directory (AD).
 As such, all authentication capabilities in Azure AD, such as support for multifactor authentication (MFA), are readily available for use by Teams.